 On the downside, it is quite bothersome to use with non-Steam games, as the profiles still have to be switched manually, and the Steam client needs to be running at all times for the controller to work.

 - Automatic installation

 - Hassle to use with non-Steam games

 Sony DualShock 4 Official Wireless Adaptor

-First and foremost, it brings plug-and-play convenience on both PC and Mac, which is great news for those who simply don’t want to bother with settings and adjustments which are unavoidable with any other method.
+First and foremost, it brings plug-and-play convenience on both PC and Mac, which is excellent news for those who simply don’t want to bother with settings and alterations, which are unavoidable with any other method.
 On top of that, it is the only way to get wireless audio to work on either system.

 - Plug-and-play compatibility

 - Not as stable outside official Sony programs

 Which to Use?

 Now that we have introduced the three primary ways of connecting the DualShock 4 controller to your computer, you are probably wondering which would suit you best?